Upcoming Fed Interest Rate Cuts — How They Benefit YOU

 Going off of some of what Amber said, if I was to put a headline on this update it would be “Secret Boom Continues.”
 You would never know it.
 I read an enormous amount.
 You can go to the websites — New York Times, Wall Street Journal, Washington Post, whatever — you would never know that we are in the longest economic period of growth in our country’s history.

 We have never seen a period like this and you would just never know it.
 We have the perfect conditions.
 We have job growth, we have just the right amount of GDP growth — somewhere between 2-3% which varies a little.
 There’s virtually no inflation.
 You have moderate wage growth.
 There’s low interest rates.

 It’s really the perfect environment and yet we have incredible pessimism wherever you look.
-We have companies like the ones Hudson is covering in IPO Speculator.
+We have companies like the ones we cover in IPO Speculator.
 There are incredible, new companies that are building entire new businesses.
 We have technologies like what Amber talked about: Autopilot 2.

 I have a Tesla.
 I actually use Autopilot 2.
 When I drive long distance, once I get on the highway I just put it on Autopilot.
 The car will change lanes by itself, knows where the highway exits are and from the on ramp to the off ramp it can drive itself, especially on well-established roads.
 This is what we were reading about as science fiction, not 50 years ago, but 10 or 15 years ago.

 It’s accelerating even further because now we have the megatrends.
 What is Tesla Autopilot?
 It’s Internet of Things, it’s connected to the internet, it has to have that mapping software.
 It’s artificial intelligence.
 It’s big data and robotics.
 It’s all those things we tell you to invest in.